ca25nada/spawncamping-wallhack/README.md

 ```
 Themes\spawncamping-wallhack\Scripts\Scores.lua
 ```
 Then change the variable below to the number corresponding to the scoretype you want to use.
+Restart StepMania.
 ```lua
 local defaultScoreType = 2 --1DP 2PS 3MIGS
 ```